Trump says US and Iranian officials will talk next week as ceasefire holds

 The group, which has provided detailed casualty figures from multiple rounds of unrest in Iran, said 417 of those killed were civilians and 318 were security forces.

-With the ceasefire, Iranians are trying to return to their normal lives.
-State media described heavy traffic around the Caspian Sea and other rural areas outside of the capital, Tehran, as people began returning to the city.
+At least 28 people were killed in Israel and more than 1,000 wounded, according to officials.

+In the past two weeks, Iran has executed six prisoners accused of spying for Israel, including three on Wednesday.

-Associated Press writers Josef Federman and Julia Frankel in Jerusalem, Chris Megerian and Sylvie Corbet in The Hague, Netherlands, and Geir Moulson in Berlin contributed to this report.
+Associated Press writers Josef Federman and Julia Frankel in Jerusalem, Natalie Melzer in Nahariya, Israel, Chris Megerian and Sylvie Corbet in The Hague, Netherlands, and Geir Moulson in Berlin contributed to this report.

 Credit: AP